CollinHeist/TitleCardMaker/docs/getting_started/custom_font.md

 7. Download [this font](https://fontmeme.com/fonts/script1-script-casual-font/).

-8. In the "Font" file input, click `Browse` (or your Browser equivalent) and then select the file we just downloaded.
+8. In the "Font" file input, click `Browse` (or your Browser equivalent) and then select the file you just downloaded.

-9. Click `Save Changes` to save your changes and upload the file.
+9. Click <span class="example md-button">Save Changes</span> to save your
+changes _and_ upload the file.

     !!! note "The Font File"